Cruelty to animals: Turkey

-Under Turkey's Animal Protection Law No. 5199, cruelty to animals is considered a criminal offence, punishable by up to four years in prison.
+Under Turkey's Animal Protection Law No. 5199, cruelty to animals is considered a criminal offense, punishable by up to four years in prison.
 In July 2021, Turkey banned the opening of circuses which use animals, and dolphinariums.
 Existing facilities will cease operations in ten years.
 HAYTAP, the Animal Rights Federation in Turkey, used to believe that the previous law did not contain a strong enough punishment for animal abusers.
+In 2024, a cruelty to animals case caused widespread outrage in social media in Turkey.
+Eros, a cat kept in a housing complex in Küçükçekmece, Istanbul, was tortured to death by İbrahim Keloğlan on 1 January in the early morning.
+The moments when Keloğlan tortured Eros to death were recorded by the security cameras of the site.
+Keloğlan was released with a good behavior discount at the first hearing of the case held on 8 February at the Küçükçekmece 16th Criminal Court of First Instance.
+A campaign was launched on social media against Keloğlan, who was given a good behavior discount, saying "Let İbrahim Keloğlan be arrested".
+A similar incident also occurred in 2025.
+Burak Alan, who came to a Başakşehir housing complex for renovations, tortured and killed a 6-year-old cat whose name was Cezve that approached him inside the building.
+The moment Alan tortured the cat was recorded second by second by the building's security camera.
+Justice Minister Yılmaz Tunç stated, "Following images circulating on social media of a cat being brutally kicked to death in Başakşehir, Istanbul, the Küçükçekmece Chief Public Prosecutor's Office immediately launched a judicial investigation under Law No. 5199 on the Protection of Animals.
+The suspect has been apprehended and detained, and legal proceedings regarding the incident are being meticulously pursued.
+These images of violence are unacceptable, neither in good conscience nor legally.
+Violence against animals will never go unpunished."
+Burak Alan, who was referred to Küçükçekmece Courthouse, was arrested under the "Animal Protection Law" and sent to prison.

 United Kingdom

-In the United Kingdom, cruelty to animals is a criminal offence for which one may be jailed for up to 6 months.
+In the United Kingdom, cruelty to animals is a criminal offense for which one may be jailed for up to 6 months.

 On 18 August 1911, the House of Commons introduced the Protection of Animals Act 1911 (c.27) following lobbying by the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
-The maximum punishment was six months of "hard labour" with a fine of 25 pounds.
+The maximum punishment was six months of hard labour with a fine of 25 pounds.

-In the Metropolitan Police Act 1839 "fighting or baiting Lions, Bears, Badgers, Cocks, Dogs, or other Animals" was prohibited in London, with a penalty of up to one-month imprisonment, with possible hard labour, or up to five pounds.
+In the Metropolitan Police Act 1839 "fighting or baiting Lions, Bears, Badgers, Cocks, Dogs, or other Animals" was prohibited in London, with a penalty of up to one-month imprisonment, with possible hard labor, or up to five pounds.
 The law laid numerous restrictions on how, when, and where animals could be driven, wagons unloaded, etc. It also prohibited owners from letting mad dogs run loose and gave police the right to destroy any dog suspected of being rabid or any dog bitten by a suspected rabid dog.
 The same law prohibited the use of dogs for drawing carts.